Moving on to lace. These are the bra parts I have to cut from it: C1, C2, C3, H1, H2.

 I use this kind of pins.
 Their heads keep the fabric flat.

 And these are all lace pieces I have.
-Paper pattern are still pinned on the lace; this is how we leave them for the moment:
+Paper patterns are still pinned on the lace; this is how we leave them for the moment.

 This article is part of a series of articles about How to sew a bra.